y-agg/Linkedin-Bot/README.md

 ## Inputs

-When `main.py` will is excuted, certain inputs are asked from the user:
+When `main.py` will is executed, certain inputs are asked from the user:
-- Email: User need to enter the valid Email Address to the input field.
+- Email: Users need to enter the valid Email Address to the input field.
 [INPUT TYPE: String (words)]
-- Password: User need to enter the valid password corresponding to Email address entered in the input field.
+- Password: Users need to enter the valid password corresponding to the Email address entered in the input field.
 [INPUT TYPE: String (words)]
-- No of Connect: User need to specify How many connect request program need to send.
+- No Connect: Users need to specify How many connect request program need to send.
 [INPUT TYPE: INTEGER (Number)]
-- Keyword : User need to enter the type of people bot need to connect on linkedin.
+- Keyword: Users need to enter the type of people bot need to connect on Linkedin.
 Like "Web developer", "Marketing", "HR".
 [INPUT TYPE: String (words)]

 ## Configuration (Optional)
-You can hard code the variable value in the program to avoid entering multiple time when you run the program and to do so...
-Before you run the bot, replace the configuration portion of the script.
+You can hard code the variable value in the program to avoid entering multiple times when you run the program and to do so Before you run the bot, replace the configuration portion of the script.
 This will include your account login information (email, password, etc.) and other logical values to make the bot more of your own.
 It's that simple!

 ```python